nice-devone/nice-cxone-mobile-ui-ios/README.md

 The CXoneChatUI module provides a default implementation of a Chat User Interface (UI) for the CXoneChat Sample application.
 This module is designed to handle both single- and multi-threaded channel configurations, offering seamless integration into your iOS application.

-## Requirements

-- iOS 14.0+
-- Swift 5+

-## Installation

-### Swift Package Manager

-You can use Swift Package Manager to add CXoneChatUI to your Xcode project.
-Simply follow these steps:

-1. Open your Xcode.
-2. Navigate to `File > Swift Packages > Add Package Dependency...`
-3. Enter the SDK repository URL https://github.com/nice-devone/nice-cxone-mobile-ui-ios in the search bar.
-4. Select the version or branch you want to use.

 ## Getting Started

 To integrate the CXoneChatUI module into your project, follow these steps: